PuppyPi/datashets-simple-java-jdbc/README.md

 # datashets-java-jdbc
-A connector for Datashets to SQL Tables (in Java)
+A connector for SimpleDatashets to SQL Tables (in Java)